grantcolley/dotnetwhat/README.md

 }
 ```

-Good Example - Avoid inheritance when the behavior does not truly match.
+Better Example - Avoid inheritance when the behavior does not truly match.
 Now each shape behaves correctly on its own.
 ```C#
 public interface IShape
 {